 13. The Gardens Cafe At World Square Sydney CBD

-The Gardens in World Square in Sydney CBD is one of the only places I’ve ever managed to find which do a great acai bowl.
+The Gardens in World Square in Sydney CBD is one of the only places I’ve ever managed to find which do a great acai bowl in the city.

 Considering I used to work in World Square, this was a god send for me and whenever I’m in the city, I make sure I go back to this cafe as they serve up some awesome fresh salad and of course a decent acai bowl in Sydney CBD.